NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

     - Updated the call to this function in `backend/solver.py`'s `__main__` block and in `main.py`'s `/api/auto_allocate` endpoint to pass necessary in-store inventory data.
 - **EAN Allocation Deep Dive Feature (Initial Implementation - June 2025)**:
     - **Backend**: Created `/api/ean_deep_dive_data` in `main.py` to serve detailed EAN data (product info, stock, channel performance, ABC, rules, final allocations).
 Ensured correct route registration.
     - **Frontend**: Developed `frontend/ean_deep_dive.html` and `frontend/ean_deep_dive.js` for displaying this data.
+Corrected JavaScript error handling for missing data properties and updated API fetch call to use an absolute URL.
     - **Integration**: Added "Details" link in the main allocation table (`frontend/app.js`, `frontend/index.html`) to navigate to the deep dive page.
     - **Testing**: Initiated `tests/test_main_api_deep_dive.py` for the new endpoint.
-    - *Current Issue*: A 404 error is reported when accessing the `/api/ean_deep_dive_data` endpoint from the frontend, despite efforts to ensure correct route registration.
-Test environment also shows an "out of application context" error for this endpoint's tests.
-Investigation ongoing.
+    - *Status*: The 404 error for `/api/ean_deep_dive_data` has been resolved.
+The endpoint is now functional with its full data-gathering logic.
+The "out of application context" error in its unit tests still needs investigation.
+- **Restored `/api/allocation_data` Endpoint Functionality (June 2025)**:
+    - Corrected `main.py` to ensure the `/api/allocation_data` route definition was present and correctly placed, resolving a 404 error that had appeared for this endpoint.

 ## Remaining Work